sunton-esp32

 • Integrated RGB LED

 We can find the board on international sellers, identified as an ESP32 development board with LVGL.
-While it is true that running LVGL (like any other ESP32) does not necessarily mean that we have to use LVGL.
-Sellers use it more as a selling point.
+While it’s true that running LVGL (like any other ESP32) doesn’t necessarily mean we have to use LVGL.
+Rather, sellers use it as a selling point.

-Of course, like all ESP32 devices, it is compatible with the Arduino programming environment.
-In other words, it is very easy to use the environment and libraries to adapt it to our DIY and IoT projects.
+Of course, like all ESP32s, it is compatible with the Arduino programming environment.
+That is, it is very easy to use the environment and libraries to adapt it to our DIY and IoT projects.

-As for the price, we can find the 2.8” model for around €14, including shipping costs.
-In the case of the 3.2” model, we find the resistive touch model for €18, and the capacitive touch model for €21.
+Regarding price, we can find the 2.8” model for about €14, shipping included.
+In the case of the 3.2” model, we find the resistive touch model for €18, and the capacitive touch for €21.

-In other words, due to the characteristics of this board, and the number of peripherals it integrates, it is a very affordable and interesting price.
+That is, given the characteristics of this board and the number of peripherals it integrates, it is a very affordable and interesting price.

-The documentation is somewhat scarce, but I leave you some links that I have found
+The documentation is somewhat scarce, but I’ll leave you some links I’ve found:

-On the other hand, here is a repository of mine with the LVGL code example, all ready to go (including the LVGL library with some fixed defects).
+On the other hand, here is a repo of mine with the LVGL code example, ready to work (including the LVGL library with some bugs fixed).
 Demo-ESP32-TFT-2.8-LVGL